 - Assign this Operator an email address.

-- And assign only the operators that have email in their accounts to this tag.
+- Assign only the operators that have email in their accounts to this tag.

-In the step “2.Who this rule applies to” you may want to set a filter for the specific group of vehicles to which rule will apply.
+In Step 2 “Who this rule applies to” you may want to set a filter for the specific group of vehicles to which the rule will apply.

 If no options are selected, the rule will apply to all vehicles and tags available in the application.

-The second part consists in defining the Subject of the email.
+The second part consists of defining the Subject of the email.
 You can do that by mixing fixed values and variables available.

-In similar way you will define the message content of your email.
+In a similar way, you will define the message content of your email.
 You can use the HTML option if you are going to include links and any other HTML feature in the body of your email.

 Note the “Notify Start” option selected.
 This will generate only 1 email when the condition in the 4.
 Expressions is matched.
-If you select Notify start and end it will generate an email every time the vehicle goes out of the geofence, but also when the vehicle returns to the geofence (whe the condition End becomes true).
+If you select Notify start and end, it will generate an email every time the vehicle goes out of the geofence, but also when the vehicle returns to the geofence (when the condition End becomes true).